osrf/gazebo_tutorials/install_on_mac/tutorial_4-0.md

         gazebo

 ## Optional dependencies
-The gazebo formula has two optional dependencies: the [Bullet](https://code.google.com/p/bullet/) and [Simbody](https://github.com/simbody/simbody) physics engines.
+The gazebo formula has several optional dependencies: the [Bullet](https://code.google.com/p/bullet/) and [Simbody](https://github.com/simbody/simbody) physics engines.
 To install with these physics engines:

         brew install gazebo4 --with-bullet --with-simbody

+The [DART](http://dartsim.github.io) physics engine can be used as well, though it must be installed using the following procedure prior to installing gazebo.

+        brew tap dartsim/dart
+        brew install dartsim --core-only

 ## Versions
 The formula currently installs version 4.0 of gazebo.